-There are laundry facilities in Puerto Maldonado that can wash and dry laundry for a fee.
+There are laundry facilities in Puerto Maldonado that can wash and dry laundry for a fee, and you may be able to send your laundry to be cleaned about once a week (weather dependent).
 At Finca Las Piedras, however, we wash clothes by hand.
 We recommend that you bring laundry soap (preferably biodegradable) with you.
 Otherwise, you can purchase soap and/or detergent in Puerto Maldonado before you arrive.